s4dr0t1/s4dr0t1.github.io/content/about.md

 - **other security stuff**: cryptography, networking, privacy and digital security
 - **other computing interests**: programming language theory, distributed systems, site reliability engineering, parallelism and compilers

 Feel free to [reach out](/contact) if you'd like to discuss security, collaborate on projects, or share ideas.
+To get an idea of what things I've been working on recently, check [this](/now).
 Have a good day! :)